Thomas Jefferson Quiz

 The safety and prosperity of nations ultimately and essentially depend on the protection and the blessing of Almighty God, and the national acknowledgment of this truth is . . . an indispensable duty which the people owe to Him.2

-President Thomas Jefferson agreed, and in his First Inaugural Address reminded the nation that the first thing “necessary to make us a happy and a prosperous people” was “acknowledging and adoring an overruling Providence.”3
+President Thomas Jefferson agreed, and in his First Inaugural Address reminded the nation that which was “necessary to make us a happy and a prosperous people” was “acknowledging and adoring an overruling Providence.”3

 The conviction that America should publicly acknowledge God was frequently expressed by our national leaders.
-In fact, President Abraham Lincoln not only did so but even warned the nation in his day that it was beginning to forget God:
+In fact, President Abraham Lincoln did so and warned the nation in his day that it was beginning to forget God:

 It is the duty of nations as well . . . and to recognize the sublime truth announced in the Holy Scriptures and proven by all history that those nations only are blessed whose God is the Lord [Psalm 33:12]. . . .
 But we have forgotten God.
 We have forgotten the gracious hand which preserved us in peace and multiplied and enriched and strengthened us, and we have vainly imagined in the deceitfulness of our hearts that all these blessings were produced by some superior wisdom and virtue of our own.
 Intoxicated with unbroken success, we have become too self-sufficient to feel the necessity of redeeming and preserving grace—too proud to pray to the God that made us.4